[3 MIN READ]

-They got the news soon after the trip of a lifetime – “you have cancer” – and started a new journey that thankfully continues today.
+They got the news soon after the trip of a lifetime – “you have cancer” – so they started a new journey that thankfully continues today.

 Michael Covey spent time during 2016 with his wife, Susan, touring B.C., soaring in the Alps and even getting in a round of golf at St. Andrews.
 The trip to Europe was part of three weeks with a group of church friends following Martin Luther’s travels as the couple neared the end of their working years and looked forward to retirement.